evilpaper/super-hero-card-brawl/README.md

 ## Licensing

 You are welcome to do whatever you want with the code.
+The code is licensed under the MIT license.

-The graphical assets (images) are owned by Capcom Co.,Ltd. All rights reserved.
+The graphical assets (images) are owned by Capcom Co.,Ltd. etc. All rights reserved.
 I bet!